BirdLifeInternational/track2kba/cran-comments.md

 # Patch change
 In this version I have:

-* fixed lack of package anchors in a function manual page
+* updated ggplot2 syntax to keep up with updates

-# Version 1.1.2
+# Version 1.1.3

 ## Test environments
 * Windows (on local and GitHub Actions), R release